surya-kangeyan/CS257---final-project/README.md

 ### Step 4 - Peformance evaluation
-We used _timeit_ pyhton module to do runtime evaluation around the python functions.<br>
+We used _timeit_ python module to do runtime evaluation around the python functions.<br>

 We implemented python and lua script implementations for all the queries.<br>
 For demonstration purposes, we implemented Redis Pieplining in Python for few queries.<br>